 Ultimately, phase diagrams could become useful tools to provide climate services to both the public and decision-making audiences through early warning information on drought type, location, extent, and severity.
 The goal of these diagrams and the web-based tool is to alleviate some management concerns outlined in Hossain et al. (2015) and Sterle et al. (2019), including runoff forecast timing errors, lack of upstream reservoir storage, and reductions in water supply reliability and water quality.
-These concerns can be start to be addressed through illuminating water supply uncertainties across a range of hydroclimate conditions, enhancing the flexibility of subseasonal-to-seasonal water management practices, and improving coupled atmospheric and hydrologic forecast systems (Siirila-Woodburn et al., 2021).
+These concerns can start to be addressed through illuminating water supply uncertainties across a range of hydroclimate conditions, enhancing the flexibility of subseasonal to seasonal water management practices, and improving coupled atmospheric and hydrologic forecast systems (Siirila-Woodburn et al., 2021).
 By providing another means to communicate climate information, phase diagrams may help further develop the capacity to identify and to rapidly evaluate underlying vulnerabilities within and between human and natural systems that are susceptible to cascading and compounding effects (Jacobs and Street, 2020; Siirila-Woodburn et al., 2021).
-The Web-based tool producing the snow drought phase diagrams (https://wrcc-staging.dri.edu/my/climate/snow-drought-tracker) presented herein is concurrently being shared with groups responsible for communicating snowpack and mountain hydroclimate information to the public such as the U.S. National Weather Service as well as other water and natural resource managers.
-Last, snow drought phase diagrams can support innovative ways in thinking about how weather and hydroclimate variability influence the mountain environment.
-For example, phase diagrams help us re-frame snow drought as a time-dependent process rather than a point-in-time concept, helping to contextualize hydrologic outcomes such as runoff efficiency.
-They also can be blended with other indicators relevant for ecosystem function (e.g., Contosta et al. (2019)) to explore how snow drought impacts forest health or limnnology as well as changing wildfire behavior (Alizadeh et al., 2021).
-Our aim is for this information to aid mountain hydroclimate monitoring and drought early warning efforts, as well as promote scientific innovation in a changing mountain environment.
+The web-based tool producing the snow drought phase diagrams (https:// wrcc.dri.edu/my/climate/snow-drought-tracker, last access: 20 February 2022) presented herein is concurrently being shared with groups responsible for communicating snowpack and mountain hydroclimate information to the public such as the US National Weather Service as well as other water and natural resource managers.
+Last, snow drought phase diagrams can support innovative ways to think about how weather and hydroclimate variability influence the mountain environment.
+For example, phase diagrams help us reframe snow drought as a time-dependent process rather than a point-in-time concept, helping to contextualize hydrologic outcomes such as runoff efficiency.
+They can also be blended with other indicators relevant for ecosystem function (e.g., Contosta et al., 2019) to explore how snow drought impacts forest health or limnology as well as changing wildfire behavior (Alizadeh et al., 2021).
+Our aim is for this information to aid mountain hydroclimate monitoring and drought early warning efforts as well as to promote scientific innovation changing mountain environments.